Writing at Randwick

 Writing including Grammar, Punctuation and Spelling

-In line with the new national curriculum, we ensure that each year group is teaching the explicit grammar, punctuation and spelling objectives required for that age group.
+In line with the national curriculum, we ensure that each year group is teaching the explicit grammar, punctuation and spelling objectives required for that age group.
 As well as teaching the objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities and aim for all children to achieve the objectives at the expected level and that some children can achieve at a greater depth standard.
 In this sense, assessment of writing is also more fluid as teachers can assess against a set framework.

 In order to expose children to a variety of genres which helps to utilise and embed the writing skills, teachers use a variety of recommended texts to plan, structure and teach their English lessons.
 This plan is designed to show progress, teach the pertinent year group objectives, apply and consolidate these skills and develop vocabulary.
 Writing is taught through the use of a quality text, which exposes the children to inference, high-level vocabulary, a range of punctuation and characterisation.
 Each text is purposefully selected in order to promote a love of reading, engagement and high quality writing from each child.